Get insider access

 2. Best Mid-Range Dehumidifier For Basements

-If you're shopping at a mid-range price point and have a smaller basement that doesn't require as big a machine, the Midea MAD35S1QWT is among the best dehumidifiers for basements we've tested.
-It's outgunned in terms of raw capacity when compared to 50-pint models like the Frigidaire FFAP5034W1, so it'll have a harder time clearing out moisture in big, open-concept dens, though it should still do fine in medium-sized basements.
-Its two fan speed settings also provide a smaller spread of air speeds when compared to the Frigidaire dehumidifier's three fan speed settings, making it a little less flexible in different ambient conditions.
+If you're shopping at a mid-range price point and have a smaller basement that doesn't require as big a machine, the Midea MAD35S1QWT is among the top dehumidifiers for basements we've tested.
+It's outgunned in terms of raw capacity when compared to 50-pint models like the Frigidaire FFAP5034W1, and it has a harder time clearing out moisture in big, open-concept dens, though it'll still do fine in medium-sized basements.
+Its two fan speeds also provide a smaller spread of air when compared to the Frigidaire dehumidifier's three fan speed settings, making it a little less flexible in different ambient conditions.
 While its collapsible design saves on space when the unit isn't in use, this is still a pretty bulky machine when fully deployed, especially compared to other 35-pint models.
-Its 4.2 gal (16.0 L) water bucket gets pretty heavy when filled, too, making it a bit of a nuisance to empty.
+Its 4.2 gal (16.0 L) water bucket gets pretty heavy when filled, too, making it a nuisance to empty.

 That said, if you'd rather drain it into a sink in a furnace room or faraway floor drain, you can detach it from its water bucket, hook up a hose to its drain port, and activate the built-in pump.
-This device is also Wi-Fi enabled, allowing you to operate it remotely through the MSmartHome smartphone app or via voice commands made through Amazon Alexa and Google Home devices.
-To use this functionality, just make sure your basement has good Wi-Fi connectivity.
+This device is Wi-Fi enabled, allowing you to operate it remotely through the MSmartHome smartphone app.
+You can also use voice commands through Amazon Alexa and Google Home devices.
+Just ensure your basement has good Wi-Fi connectivity if you want to operate it remotely.

 See our review